 There are two exceptions to the "serious impairment of bodily function" requirement: (1) if the victim suffered a closed head injury; and (2) cases of "permanent serious disfigurement."

 Unfortunately, application of these statutes to individual circumstances is not always clear.
 As Michigan car accident injury attorneys for more than 35 years, we have extensive experience litigating the issue of whether an injury constitutes a "serious impairment of bodily function," and will do everything we can to make sure you and your family get the compensation you need and deserve.

 Navigating Michigan's No-Fault Insurance law is complicated, and you don't want to go it alone.
 Especially when your family's financial future is on the line.
-Contact the experienced car accident attorneys at Muth Law, P.C. today for a free initial consultation, and for help putting your life back together after an unexpected tragedy.
+Located in Ann Arbor, Michigan, we invite you to contact the experienced car accident attorneys at Muth Law, P.C. today for a free initial consultation, and for help putting your life back together after an unexpected tragedy.